crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-security-vs-offensive-security/README.md

 #### How SOC and CSIRT/SIRT Fit Together in Organizations:

-* **SOC + CSIRT/SIRT**: Common in larger companies.
+* SOC and CSIRT/SIRT: Common in larger companies.
 The SOC handles day-to-day monitoring; the CSIRT/SIRT takes over for serious incidents.
-  * Example: SOC detects unusual lateral movement → escalates to CSIRT for investigation.
+For example, SOC detects unusual lateral movement and subsequently the incident is escalated to CSIRT for investigation.
-* **SOC Only**: Some  organizations rely solely on a SOC, with analysts handling both detection and response (common in mid-sized companies).
+* SOC only: Some  organizations rely solely on a SOC, with analysts handling both detection and response (common in mid-sized companies).
-* **CSIRT/SIRT Only**: Rare—usually in  organizations that outsource monitoring (MSSP SOC) but keep internal response.
+* CSIRT/SIRT only: Rare—usually in  organizations that outsource monitoring (MSSP SOC) but keep internal response.
 * Many companies have both SOC and C/SIRT, but smaller  organizations might only have a SOC (or outsource CSIRT functions).

 **Key Differences:**